 Entrepreneurs are notorious for being workaholics.
 Add the word mom in front of it, and you have the perfect recipe for overworked and under appreciated.
 Mompreneur burnout is a real thing.
 In fact the average workday for most of us hovers around 18 hours of working each day (and some even extend that to the weekends.
 The idea of doing it all quickly leads to burnout!
 The best way to avoid burn out is to document your procedures so you are able to identify and assign suitable tasks to skilled people who can work together to support your business objectives.
 Delegating is not difficult, it just takes a strategy, planning and finding the right people who can free your time and creativity.

 7. Unplug from technology.

 Pick a turn off time daily and DON’T bring your devices to the bedroom!
 Each evening, figure out an appropriate time to turn off all your technology.
 Your body and mind need time to renew after a long day.
 Working without breaks affects everything you do.
-It prolongs decision-making, adds to confusion and lessens your ability to choose and strategize.
+It prolongs decision-making, adds to the confusion and lessens your ability to choose and strategize.

-Mompreneur Burnout is avoidable, especially when you use smart advancements, tools and technology to plan, strategize and track your work.
+Mompreneur burnout is avoidable, especially when you use smart advancements, tools, and technology to plan, strategize and track your work.
 Tools and technology can make your workday much more productive and efficient when you use the right tools for the type of work you need to do and plan your days to avoid burning out.